Headphone jack not working?

 There are a few ways to troubleshoot a broken headphone jack and fix the problem.

 Today we’ll discuss what you can do before you trade your device in for a newer model.
+Keep reading to know how to fix your headphone jack.

 Why Are My Headphones Not Working when I Plug Them In?

-Fixing your headphone jack starts with getting to the root cause of the problem.
+Repairing your headphone jack starts with getting to the root cause of the problem.

 Remember, your headphone port on your phone might be durable, but it’s also exposed to a lot of issues.
 This little hole on your phone is a magnet for dust, moisture, and other problems.
 Plus, constantly plugging in and unplugging your headphones leads to a greater risk of damage.